List of Jimmy Neutron characters: Elke Elkberg

+Elke Elkberg (voiced by Grey Griffin) is Carl's Swedish pen pal, female counterpart and love interest in "Carl Wheezer, Boy Genius."
+She originally claims to be a really famous person, but she confesses later to be a simple girl.
+However, as it turns out, she and Carl share the same obsessive love for llamas, and they start dating.

 Mayor Quador

-Mayor Quador (voiced by Mark DeCarlo in "Normal Boy", Jim Cummings in later episodes) is the Mayor of Retroville.
+Mayor Quador (voiced by Mark DeCarlo in "Normal Boy" and Jim Cummings in later episodes) is the Mayor of Retroville.
 He is modeled after Clark Gable.

 Coach Gruber

 Coach Gruber (voiced by Jim Belushi) is the gym teacher at Lindbergh Elementary School.

 Hilgo

 Hilgo (voiced by Megan Cavanagh) is a muscular Russian woman who appeared in different roles.

 In "Time is Money", Hilgo appeared as the Neutron family's maid after Jimmy persuaded Hugh's past counterpart to make a wise investment.

 In "Nightmare in Retroville", Hilgo was part of an angry mob assembled by Sam and Ms. Fowl.

 In "Return of the Nanobots", Hilgo appeared as a lunch lady at Lindbergh Elementary School.

 Officer Tubbs

-Officer Tubbs (voiced by Frank Welker in most episodes, Rob Paulsen in "The Great Egg Heist") is a police officer who is not very bright.
+Officer Tubbs (voiced by Frank Welker in most episodes and Rob Paulsen in "The Great Egg Heist") is a police officer who is not very bright.
 In some episodes, he would often be seen arresting the bad guys that Jimmy defeats.